kisi-inc/kisi-android-st2u-sdk-public/README.md

 `hce_service` is an XML file shipped with Kisi's SDK.
 It defines the set of properties used by Android OS to determine which of the installed applications will handle an incoming NFC connection.
 You should not override this file because otherwise, Android OS won't pick your application as a handler of an incoming connection from Kisi's reader.

+**Note: it's important that you don't start this service yourself during e.g. the start of your application**.
+It's Android OS's duty to start and stop this service when the smartphone is in the close vicinity of a Reader.
+Starting this service yourself will lead to unexpected results such as failed unlocks.

 Build your app and make sure that SDK functions as expected.

 ### Optional parameters of Scram3

-`onErrorComplete` is an optional parameter that you can provide to be notified when the unlock sequence gets completed. `UnlockError` enumeration defines the list of existing errors:
+`onUnlockComplete` is an optional parameter that you can provide to be notified when the unlock sequence gets completed. `UnlockError` enumeration defines the list of existing errors:

 ```kotlin
 enum class UnlockError {